AlgoMaster Logo

 • You need a dynamic, event-driven communication model without hardcoding who is listening to whom.

-Let’s walk through a real-world example to see how we can apply the Observer Pattern to build a flexible, extensible, and loosely coupled notification system that’s perfect for event-driven applications.
+Let’s walk through a real-world example to see how we can apply the Observer Pattern to build a flexible, extensible, and loosely coupled notification system.

 1. The Problem: Broadcasting Fitness Data